ai4up/eubucco/README.md

 ## Contact

-For any questions, contact Nikola Milojevic-Dupont (milojevic@mcc-berlin.net) or Felix Wagner (wagner@mcc-berlin.net).
+For any questions, contact info@eubucco.com.